slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Many fail to finish, but many more fail to start.
 The hardest work in any work is to start.
 You can’t finish until you start, so get good at starting."*
 > *"The cold water doesn’t get warmer if you jump late."
 > *"When you are stuck or overwhelmed, focus on the smallest possible thing that moves your project forward."*
-> *"You can, you should, and if you’re brave enough to start, you will."  -- Stephen King [1947]*

 - Enter action with boldness.
 Play the ball before it plays you.
 Waiting for troubles to come to you will only multiply them and give them a deadly momentum.
 - If something compounds at 1% a day, it will be 37 times better in a year.
 If something loses 1% a day, it will be 0.03% of what it was in a year.
 I know it’s hard to quantify.
 It’s impossible.
 But the direction is what is important.
 It will all shake out in the end.
 This is the path to improvement any area of life.
 - jogar c o baralho todo / jogar com um subset
-- keep earning your title, or it expires. -- Derek Sivers
 - monk mode -> no communication during mornings, only deep work -> meetings afternoon
 - Research is not doing something.
 Knowledge is never the issue, action is.
 - The dumbest thing smart people do: Overthink.
 The smartest thing dumb people do: Act.